tafo/design-patterns/README.md

-# Design Patterns
+# Design Patterns & Principles
-Design patterns are common architectural approaches.
-They are universally relevant.
+They are universally relevant architectural approaches.

 ## Single Responsibility
 This principle states that a class should have only one reason to change, meaning it should have only one responsibility or job.
 By adhering to this principle, each class becomes focused and easier to understand, leading to better code organization and maintainability.